 Level of Apprenticeship

 Hours in Portion of

 (2) An employer must not employ an agricultural equipment technician apprentice at a wage for actual hours worked that is lower than the wage that would be paid at the minimum wage rate prescribed in the Minimum Wage Order (General) made under the Labour Standards Code.

-Certificate through trade qualification
+Certificate in agricultural equipment technician trade through trade qualification

 6 The period of employment in the designated trade that is required by paragraph 30(1)(a)(ii)(B) of the General Regulations for a person who does not hold a certificate of apprenticeship and is applying for a certificate of qualification in the agricultural equipment technician trade is 10 800 hours.

 Compliance with identity card requirements of General Regulations

 7 For the purposes of Section 34 of the General Regulations, which requires an apprentice or journeyperson to keep their identity card in their possession when practising the designated trade and produce it on request, a person is practising the agricultural equipment technician trade while the person is doing any of the following: